Updated: Jun 19

 Also, roads are at the bottom of cities so it is illogical to place sun-powered devices there.

-With the materials and technologies and the basic theoretical and ecological assumptions available to scientists and technologies at this point in history, solar roads are an absurdity.
+With the materials and technologies and the basic theoretical and ecological assumptions available to scientists and technologists at this point in human history, solar roads are an absurdity.
 For now.
 But they may have a place in the future.
 Who knows?